CGCL-codes/DCF/README.md

 ```

 ## How to use?

-### OpenSSL libiary
+### Build and run the example:
 Our implementation of DCF can be run in a Linux (Ubuntu 14.04.3 LTS) with OpenSSL libiary environment.
 See more details in https://www.openssl.org.
-### Build and run the example:

 ```txt
 cd src/